LLM Targeted Underperformance Disproportionately Impacts Vulnerable Users: Introduction

-We are motivated by the prospect of LLMs to help address inequitable information accessibility worldwide by increasing access to informational resources in users' native languages in a user-friendly interface \cite{wang_chatgpt_2023}.
-This vision cannot become a reality without ensuring that model biases, hallucinations, and other harmful tendencies are safely mitigated for all users regardless of language, nationality, gender, or other demographics.
-Towards this goal, we explore \textbf{to what extent state-of-the-art LLMs underperform systematically for certain users.} Our novel contributions include: \begin{enumerate} \item Investigating how the quality of LLM responses change in terms of information accuracy, truthfulness, and refusals depending on three user traits: English proficiency, education level, and country of origin. \item Evaluation of three state-of-the-art LLMs, GPT-4 \citep{openai_gpt-4_2024}, Claude Opus \citep{anthropic_introducing_2024}, and Llama 3-8B \citep{meta_introducing_2024}, across two different dataset types: truthfulness (TruthfulQA \cite{lin_truthfulqa_2022}) and factuality (SciQ \cite{welbl_crowdsourcing_2017}). \item We find a significant reduction in information accuracy targeted towards non-native English speakers, users with less formal education, and those originating from outside the US. \item LLMs generate more misconceptions, have a much higher rate of withholding information, and a tendency to patronize and produce condescending responses to such users. \item We observe compounded negative effects for users in the intersection of these categories. \end{enumerate}
+Towards these goals, we explore \textbf{to what extent state-of-the-art LLMs underperform systematically for certain users.} Our novel contributions include: \begin{enumerate} \item Investigating how the quality of LLM responses changes in terms of information accuracy, truthfulness, and refusals depending on three user traits: English proficiency, education level, and country of origin. \item Evaluation of three state-of-the-art LLMs, GPT-4 \citep{openai_gpt-4_2024}, Claude 3 Opus \citep{anthropic_introducing_2024}, and Llama 3-8B \citep{meta_introducing_2024}, across two different dataset types: truthfulness (TruthfulQA, \citealp{lin_truthfulqa_2022}) and factuality (SciQ, \citealp{welbl_crowdsourcing_2017}). \item We find a significant reduction in information accuracy targeted towards non-native English speakers, users with less formal education, and those originating from outside the US. \item LLMs generate more misconceptions, have a much higher rate of withholding information, and a tendency to patronize and produce condescending responses to such users. \item We observe compounded negative effects for users in the intersection of these categories. \end{enumerate}

 Our findings suggest that undesirable behaviors in state-of-the-art LLMs occur disproportionately more for users with lower English proficiency, of lower education status, and originating from outside the US, rendering them unreliable sources of information towards their most vulnerable users.
 Such models deployed at scale risk \textit{systemically spreading misinformation} to groups that are \textit{unable to verify the accuracy} of AI responses.